mocklis/mocklis.docs/source/reference/index.rst

 Stuff that couldn't really be placed in an existing category, and would have constituted a 'one-step-only' category if pushed...

-Currently this (possibly expanding) category contains just the `RaisePropertyChangedEvent` step you saw in the last example of the `Conditional` steps category.
+Currently this (possibly expanding) category contains just the ``RaisePropertyChangedEvent`` step you saw in the last example of the Conditional steps category.

 Missing steps
 -------------

-When one of these steps is invoked, it will throw a `MockMissingException` with information about the mock property itself.
+When one of these steps is invoked, it will throw a ``MockMissingException`` with information about the `mock property` itself.

-Part of the contract for writing steps that can chain on to further steps, is that if no other step has been added, we should proceed as if a `Missing` step was chained instead.
-You can happily think of `Missing` steps as the 'null object' for steps.
+Part of the contract for writing steps that can chain on to further steps, is that if no other step has been added, we should proceed as if a ``Missing`` step was chained instead.
+You can happily think of ``Missing`` steps as the 'null object' for steps.

 The exception thrown could look something like this:

     *Mocklis.Core.MockMissingException: No mock implementation found for getting value of Property 'ISample.TotalLinesOfCode'.
-Add one using 'TotalLinesOfCode' on the 'MockSample' class.*
+Add one using 'TotalLinesOfCode' on your 'MockSample' instance.*

-You won't normally need to add these yourself to your code, as they are in essence default values, but if you ever need to the syntax is simply:
+You won't normally need to add these yourself to your code, as they are in essence default values, but if you ever feel the need the syntax is simply:

 .. sourcecode:: csharp